 When the water is warmer or colder than the leaf itself, the cells inside collapse and the leaf becomes discolored.
 There is no cure for the leaf, but you can avoid future damage by watering under the leaves.
 There are even special watering cans for African violets with longer stems to reach the soil surface under the foliage.
 You can also minimize damage by using room temperature water.

 Lighting – African violet plants don’t perform well in direct light and strong sun; however, they do need light to produce energy and form flowers.
 The best site is a southeast or west window.
-Place the plant 3 feet away from the window for best light.
+Place the plant 3 feet (91 cm.) away from the window for best light.

-Plants that are grown further inside the home or in an office under unnatural lighting will turn yellow on the edges.
+Plants that are grown further inside the home or office under unnatural lighting will turn yellow on the edges.
 This is a signal that the plant isn’t getting sufficient light.
 Leaves will recover if you move the plant to a brighter location in indirect light.